Learning in repeated auctions: The Bayesian setting

-As mentioned before, those properties of strategies are classical in game theory.
+Those properties of strategies are classical concepts in game theory.
 On the other hand, it is also possible to introduce and study different properties of mechanisms.
-Some of them require the concept of ``truthful bidding'' which correspond to the specific strategy $\beta_i(x)= x$.
-We will denote by $\beta_{tr}$ this truthful strategy.
+Some of them require the concept of \emph{``truthful bidding''} which correspond to the specific strategy $\beta_i(x)= x$.
+We will denote by $\beta_{i,\text{tr}}$ this truthful strategy.

-\begin{definition2} A mechanism is \begin{description} \item[(BIC)] Bayesian Incentive-Compatible: if all bidders bidding truthfully is a Bayesian Nash equilibrium. \item[(DSIC)] Dominant Strategic Incentive-Compatible: if bidding truthfully is a weakly dominant strategy for all bidder. \item[(Standard)] if it allocates the item to the buyer with the highest bid. \item[(Efficient)] if it allocates the item to the buyer with the highest valuation (at least for some equilibrium). \item[(IR)] interim Individually-Rational: if
+\paragraph{Characterization of mechanisms} \begin{definition2} A mechanism is \begin{description} \item[(BIC)] Bayesian Incentive-Compatible: if bidding truthfully for all bidders is a Bayesian Nash equilibrium. \item[(DSIC)] Dominant Strategy Incentive-Compatible: if bidding truthfully is a weakly dominant strategy for all bidders. \item[(Standard)] if it allocates the item to the buyer with the highest bid. \item[(Efficient)] if it allocates the item to the buyer with the highest valuation (at least at some equilibrium). \item[(IR)] interim Individually-Rational: if

 and ex-post Individually-Rational: if

 \end{description} \end{definition2}